qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 - "Review data using `plot` and `ggplot`"
 - "Test for normality of a dataset using `shapiro.test`"
 - "Calculate correlation coefficient using `cor` and `cor.test`"
-- "Summarise continuous data using the `by` command"
 output: html_document
 ---